MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ### Proposed solution

-- For the app web tier, Contoso has decided to use Azure App Service.
-This PaaS service enables that to deploy the app with just a few configuration changes.
+- For the application web tier, Contoso has decided to use Azure App Service.
+This PaaS service enables that to deploy the application with just a few configuration changes.
 Contoso will use Visual Studio to make the change, and deploy two web apps.
 One for the website, and one for the WCF service.
 - To meet requirements for a DevOps pipeline, Contoso has selected Azure DevOps for source code management with Git repos.
 Automated builds and release will be used to build the code, and deploy it to the Azure App Service.

 ### Database considerations

 As part of the solution design process, Contoso did a feature comparison between Azure SQL Database and SQL Managed Instance.
 The following considerations helped them to decide to use SQL Managed Instance.

 - SQL Managed Instance aims to deliver almost 100% compatibility with the latest on-premises SQL Server version.
-Microsoft recommends SQL Managed Instance for customers running SQL Server on-premises or on IaaS VM who want to migrate their apps to a fully managed service with minimal design changes.
+Microsoft recommends SQL Managed Instance for customers running SQL Server on-premises or on IaaS VM who want to migrate their applications to a fully managed service with minimal design changes.
-- Contoso is planning to migrate a large number of apps from on-premises to IaaS.
+- Contoso is planning to migrate a large number of applications from on-premises to IaaS.
 Many of these are ISV provided.
-Contoso realizes that using SQL Managed Instance will help ensure database compatibility for these apps, rather than using SQL Database which might not be supported.
+Contoso realizes that using SQL Managed Instance will help ensure database compatibility for these applications, rather than using SQL Database which might not be supported.
 - Contoso can simply do a lift and shift migration to SQL Managed Instance using the fully automated Azure Database Migration Service.
 With this service in place, Contoso can reuse it for future database migrations.
-- SQL Managed Instance supports SQL Server Agent, an important component of the SmartHotel360 app.
-Contoso needs this compatibility, otherwise it will have to redesign maintenance plans required by the app.
+- SQL Managed Instance supports SQL Server Agent, an important component of the SmartHotel360 application.
+Contoso needs this compatibility, otherwise it will have to redesign maintenance plans required by the application.
 - With Software Assurance, Contoso can exchange their existing licenses for discounted rates on a SQL Managed Instance using the Azure Hybrid Benefit for SQL Server.
 This can allow Contoso to save up to 30% on SQL Managed Instance.
 - SQL Managed Instance is fully contained in the virtual network, so it provides greater isolation and security for Contoso's data.
 Contoso can get the benefits of the public cloud, while keeping the environment isolated from the public internet.
 - SQL Managed Instance supports many security features including always-encrypted, dynamic data masking, row-level security, and threat detection.